EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 );
 ```

-`CatchUpSubscriptionFilteredSettings` and `Filter` classes from the TCP client were merged into single `SubscriptionFilterOptions` in gRPC.
+The `CatchUpSubscriptionFilteredSettings` and `Filter` types from the TCP client were unified into single `SubscriptionFilterOptions` in gRPC.

 Read more in the [gRPC server-side filtering docs](/clients/grpc/subscriptions.md#server-side-filtering).

 ### Knowing when live processing started

-TCP client provides the possibility to provide a handler that will be called when live processing starts:
+The TCP client provides the possibility to provide a handler that will be called when live processing starts:

 ```csharp{6}
 tcpConnection.SubscribeToStreamFrom(